m-chandler/factorio-spot-pricing/readme.md

 The template contained within this repository can be used to deploy a Factorio server to Amazon Web Services (AWS) in minutes.
 As the solution leverages "Spot Pricing", the server should cost less than a cent an hour to run, and you can even turn it off when you and your friends aren't playing - saving even more money.

+If you wish to deploy multiple factorio servers with the one CloudFormation template (perhaps because of a team event or you just have different saves that you want to be able to pick and choose from), then a multi-server fork of this repository exists here: https://github.com/robertmassaioli/factorio-multi-server-spot-pricing

 ## Prerequisites

 1. A basic understanding of Amazon Web Services.